ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 // You mix them interchangeably.
-// You can't pass a literal to a function that expects an enum, and vice versa. moveLiteral(DirectionEnum.Up) // Error: Type 'DirectionEnum' is not assignable to type 'DirectionLiteral'. moveEnum('up') // Error: Type 'string' is not assignable to type 'DirectionEnum'.
+// You can't pass a literal to a function that expects an enum, and vice versa. moveLiteral(DirectionEnum.Up) // Error: Type 'DirectionEnum' is not assignable to type 'DirectionLiteral'. moveEnum("up") // Error: Type 'string' is not assignable to type 'DirectionEnum'.

-// You can't use a value that's not part of the literal type. moveLiteral('sideways') // Error: Type 'string' is not assignable to type 'DirectionLiteral'.
+// You can't use a value that's not part of the literal type. moveLiteral("sideways") // Error: Type 'string' is not assignable to type 'DirectionLiteral'.
 ```

 <!-- --- -->